 But why wouldn’t the Coyotes ask a lot for a 23-year-old defenseman who signed a reasonable $4.6 million-a-year contract through the end of the 2024-25 season, someone Team Canada valued enough to include him in his long list for the Olympics in October?

 I don’t feel like anything is imminent regarding a trade involving Chychrun.
-But the mere fact that the Coyotes continue to take calls about him signals the possibility of a trade before the March 21 deadline.
+But the mere fact that the Coyotes continue to take calls regarding him signals the possibility of a trade before the March 21 deadline.

 But the Coyotes have no obligation to trade until March 21, if they do.
 There is no deadline for any of this.
 But it’s also no secret that Arizona is in the midst of a rebuild, that the Coyotes already have four first-round picks and six second-round picks lined up for the next two NHL Drafts.
 As I described earlier this seasonthe team practices a scorched earth policy.